GILBERT SIGNAL ENGINEERING

 battles, one of which was the famous "Battle Above the Clouds"

 as an everlasting monument to the Signal Corps.
 If it is ever

-your good luck to

-this beautiful spot in Tennessee you
+your good luck to visit this beautiful spot in Tennessee you

 will then realize to what extent accurate signals were and can

 methods of signaling, including the improved blinker systems,

 sound systems and radio.

-the newest schemes is that of
+One of the newest schemes is that of

 sending a message from the ground to aeroplanes by means of

 13 GILBERT SIGNAL ENGINEERING

 "Panels."
 This is done with a

 code and panels of colored cloth laid on the ground.

 apparatus.
 The matter of an exchange of messages with the

 scheme was to use great mirrors with a huge shutter arrangement

 message that far?
 It would, of course, take years to develop,

-but some one will

-find a way to complete this wonder
+but some one will eventually find a way to complete this wonder

 14 GILBERT BOY

-GENERAL SERVICE CODE AND
+GENERAL SERVICE CODE AND ITS

-code of signals is a collection of symbols agreed upon.
+collection of symbols agreed upon.
 The International Morse or

 The International Morse Code was first used for transmitting

 recognition of the Army and Navy, the Boy Scouts and other